 Me: Purchases pumpkins (and every pumpkin-flavored thing available) on October 1st, and wears sweaters around the house when the thermostat goes anywhere below 75F.

-Either way, I've been SO ready for these flavors for months, and this juice recipe helped me dive face-first into a pool of sweet, spicy, and earthy goodness.
+Either way, I am SO ready for these flavors, and this juice recipe helped me dive face-first into a pool of sweet, spicy, and earthy fall-y goodness.

 GOLDEN GLOW COLD-PRESSED JUICE